jmjuanes/lowcss/docs/theming.md

 ## Usage

 Themeable utilities allow you to apply **consistent, customizable styles** using CSS variables.
-These utilities cover **colors, border radius, and shadows**, ensuring a flexible and scalable design system.
+These utilities cover **colors, border-1 radius, and shadows**, ensuring a flexible and scalable design system.

 ### Color Utilities